 Colombia has a few local traditions, most commonly eaten is the Arepas.
-It is a flat, round patty made of soaked, ground kernels of corn meal and is then grilled, baked, fried, boiled or steamed.
+It is a flat, round patty made of soaked, ground kernels of cornmeal and is then grilled, baked, fried, boiled or steamed.
 They eat these mainly with cheese but also come with many different fillings/stacked with toppings.
-On every corner we stumbled upon a stall selling “Arepas con Queso”- aka Arepas with cheese.
+On every corner, we stumbled upon a stall selling “Arepas con Queso”- aka Arepas with cheese.
 Check out that Spanish translation.

-Our favorite place to eat these was at Lulo’s Cafe in Santa Marta, all super fresh ingredients, mouth-watering presentation and cheap prices to boot.
+Our favourite place to eat these was at Lulo’s Cafe in Santa Marta, all super fresh ingredients, mouth-watering presentation and cheap prices to boot.
 If you’re staying at Masaya Hostel, you also get 10% off.

 Colombia also has so much delicious fresh fruit!
 Almost every time we ate fruit it was so unbelievably fresh and also made for the most delicious smoothies, that often went for just $1.
 Sometimes you had the option to put condensed milk on the fruit salad to add some sweetness.
 Something I didn’t quite understand but Jacob absolutely loved, and Colombians too.
 They often served fruit with shredded cheese as well – we couldn’t agree on that one.